 Gary Raucher, Executive Vice President, Head of Product, Marketing, and Merchandising at Asics

-SGI Europe: Gary, ASICS, means “anima sana in corpore sano”.
-Could you elaborate how this is brought to life in your brand’s strategy, particularly in light of recent global challenges?
+SGI Europe: Gary, Asics, means “anima sana in corpore sano”.
+Could you elaborate on how this is brought to life in your brand’s strategy, particularly in light of recent global challenges?

 ASICS mental health campaign metaphorically using a rubiks cube to show how physical activity sorts the mind